Fris1e/Fris1e/README.md

 QA Engineer
 -----------

-* 🌍  I'm based in Shri Lanka
+* 🌍  I'm based in Saint-Petersburg
 * ✉️  You can contact me at [qa.romansh@gmail.com](mailto:qa.romansh@gmail.com)
 * 🤝  I'm open to collaborating on interesting projects